Alive and Kicking (song): Music video

-The music video for "Alive and Kicking" was filmed near the town of Hunter, at North–South Lake in the Catskill Mountains of New York State.
+The music video for "Alive and Kicking" was filmed near the town of Hunter, at North–South Lake in the Catskill Mountains of Upstate New York.
 A portion of the video was filmed on the overlook at the site of the old Catskill Mountain House (previously demolished).
 It was directed by Zbigniew Rybczyński, who directed the video for "All the Things She Said", the third single from the same album.